 Malaysian Restaurants Junket Number 2 – Treasure House

-Malaysian Restaurant in the ‘burbs – a surprise package!
+Malaysian Restaurants in the ‘burbs – a surprise package!

-This is all about me having a big pig out on some Malaysian Food over the next couple of months!
+This is all about me having a big pig out on some Malaysian Food over the next couple of months at some Malaysian Restaurants!
 This is part of a series of chowing down some food.

 You can check out some previous posts with my Adam Liaw interview, and Malaysian Food – Not What It Seems.